ogusarenko/mke-docs/content/dev/concepts/child-clusters.md

 {{< callout type="info" >}}

-Currently, AWS is the only supported cloud provideer for MKE 4k child clusters.
+Currently, AWS is the only supported cloud provider for MKE 4k child clusters.

 {{< /callout >}}